Oxandrolone: Pharmacodynamics

 Like other AASs, oxandrolone is an agonist of the androgen receptor, similar to androgens such as testosterone and DHT.
 The relative binding affinity of oxandrolone for the androgen receptor is about 0.3% of that of metribolone.
 Activation of the androgen receptor stimulates protein synthesis, which increases muscle growth, lean body mass, and bone mineral density.

 Compared to testosterone and many other AASs, oxandrolone is less androgenic relative to its strength as an anabolic.
+Oxandrolone has as much as six times the anabolic potency of testosterone and has significantly reduced androgenic potency in comparison: oxandrolone exhibits significantly lower virilizing androgenic properties compared to testosterone, with a relative androgenic potency of only 5%.

-Oxandrolone has about 322 to 633% of the anabolic potency and 24% of the androgenic potency of methyltestosterone.
-Similarly, oxandrolone has as much as 6 times the anabolic potency of testosterone and has significantly reduced androgenic potency in comparison.
-The reduced ratio of anabolic to androgenic activity of oxandrolone often motivates its medical use in children and women because less androgenic effect implies less risk of virilization.
+Compared to methyltestosterone, oxandrolone has about 322 to 633% of the anabolic potency and 24% of the androgenic potency.

+The reduced ratio of anabolic to androgenic activity of oxandrolone motivated its medical use in children and women because less androgenic effect implies less risk of virilization.
 The bodybuilding community also considers this fact when choosing between AASs.

+As of 2003 and 2011 Oxandrolone was thought to be "uniquely" far less hepatotoxic than other 17α-alkylated AASs, which was thought to be due to differences in metabolism.
+This turned out not to be the case in the long run, which is why it was taken off the US market in 2023.

+Steroid configuration

+Oxandrolone is based on the tetracyclic steroid framework, which consists of three cyclohexane rings (A, B, and C) and one cyclopentane ring (D).
+This is a common structure shared by all steroids.